Digital Marketing for Financial Advisors

 Wealth managers and financial advisors must emphasize locality and accessibility within a particular region or community.
 In fact, your locality is your best weapon against the faceless “big box” wealth management firms like Merrill Lynch and JP Morgan, whose own advisors often feature an ironically meager web presence, other than a desultory listing of their office address and phone number.

 This leaves these advisors with the phone, email, and the local Chamber of Commerce or BNI group as nearly the only means of outreach.
-While these traditional sales outreach methods may never be completely defunct, your ideal prospects are bathing in the online marketplace for every other conceivable need.
+While these traditional sales outreach methods may never be completely obsolete, your ideal prospects are inundated with the online marketplace for every conceivable need.
 From a client’s perspective, why should shopping for a great financial advisor be any different?

-Your Google My Business (GMB) listing is one of your most important social properties.
-In my RIA Digital Marketing Survey, most financial advisor’s GMB profiles were often cobbled together by a machine (Google), or at the very least, sub-optimally utilized.
+Your Google Business Profile (GBP) listing is one of your most important social properties.
+In my RIA Digital Marketing Survey, most financial advisor’s GBPs were cobbled together by a machine (Google), or at the very least, sub-optimally utilized.

-You need to feed your GMB listing with fresh posts, photos, and laser-accurate NAP (Name, Address, and Phone) information.
-If your NAP info doesn’t match everywhere on the web, Google may give your listing less prominence.
+You need to feed your GBP listing with fresh posts, photos, and laser-accurate NAPW (Name, Address, Phone and Website) information.
+If your NAPW info doesn’t match everywhere on the web, Google may give your listing less prominence.

 Emphasize Who You Are